 Within a framework of contemporary theories of learning, participants in this course will investigate concepts of lifelong, life-wide and connected learning.
 Underpinning these characteristics and imperatives for learning futures lies a diversity of cultural, social and philosophical experiences and expectations.
 Students will explore issues of multiliteracies, cultural diversity/cultural convergence, inclusivity and sustainability as well as how these impact in pluralist learning environments.
 This course facilitates students' understandings of how these theories and issues impact on curriculum, instructional strategies, assessment and evaluation with particular reference to adult, professional and workplace learning contexts.

 The course objectives define the student learning outcomes for a course.
-The assessment items(s) that may be used to assess student achievement of an objective are show in parentheses.
+The assessment items(s) that may be used to assess student achievement of an objective are shown in parentheses.
 On completion of this course students will be able to:

 - articulate the interrelationships between lifelong learning, life-wide learning, and learning futures; (Formal Reflection)

 - apply emerging theories of learning and learning facilitation in the design of learning experiences; (Comparing learning theories; Concept Map)

 - identify and analyse implications for teaching practices of interactions between learner characteristics, learning processes and learning tasks in pluralist education settings.
 (Reflection)